 Also of interest is that Caledonia has more people living here who work in computers and math than 95% of the places in the US.

-Being a small village, Caledonia does not have a public transit system used by locals to get to and from work.
+Caledonia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Caledonia in 2022 was $43,215, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $172,860 for a family of four.
-However, Caledonia contains both very wealthy and poor people as well.
+The per capita income in Caledonia in 2022 was $47,006, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $188,024 for a family of four.

 The people who call Caledonia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Caledonia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Caledonia include German, Dutch, English, Polish, and Irish.
+The greatest number of Caledonia residents report their race to be White, followed by Asian.
+Important ancestries of people in Caledonia include German, Dutch, English, Irish, and Scottish.

 The most common language spoken in Caledonia is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.